accordproject/cicero-template-library/acceptance-of-delivery/README.md

 ## Testing this clause

-This clause comes with an automated test that ensures that is executes correctly under different conditions.
+This clause comes with an automated test that ensures that it executes correctly under different conditions.
 To test the clause, complete the following steps.

 You need npm and node to test a clause.
 You can download both from [here](https://nodejs.org/).